 While cooking may destroy or reduce the allicin and weaken garlic’s potential, most of its therapeutic benefits remain intact.
 Cooked garlic still lowers blood cholesterol and works as a decongestant and cough medicine.

-But most of the crops in the vineyards was made into juice, wine and vinegar.
-It has high content of boron, a mineral that helps ward off osteoporosis.
+But most of the crops in the vineyards were made into juice, wine, and vinegar.
+It has a high content of boron, a mineral that helps ward off osteoporosis.
 Boron is now sold as a dietary supplement in health food stores, but the people of the Bible had to get theirs from natural sources.

 As reported in the Book of Samuel (2 Samuel 17: 28, 29, Ezekiel 4:9), beans were among the highly nutritious foods sent to feed King David’s hungry army and restore their strength for the hard times ahead.

-Beans are absolutely packed with soluble fiber and rich in protein, which helps lower LDL and reduces blood pressure.
-That same fiber also helps keep blood sugar levels stable, staves off hunger and has even been shown to reduce the insulin requirements of people suffering from diabetes.
+Beans are packed with soluble fiber and rich in protein, which helps lower LDL and reduces blood pressure.
+That same fiber also helps keep blood sugar levels stable, staves off hunger, and has even been shown to reduce the insulin requirements of people suffering from diabetes.

 Bible scholars also say that the beans mentioned in the Bible were broad beans because these were extensively cultivated throughout the countries of the eastern Mediterranean during that period.